orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

 3. When a change is detected it exits with a specific exit code (3)

-4. Django restarts it.
+4. The parent Django process restarts it.

-^ So it's a simple loop: You have a process that's a supervisor, and it will restart the child process when it exits with a specific error code.
-This is the most common, and simplest, form of an autoreloader.
+^ So it's a simple loop: You have a process that's a supervisor, and it will restart the child process when it exits

+^ This is the most common, and simplest, form of an autoreloader.

 ---